Boca de Yuma, Dominican Republic: History, Nature & Seafood

 Hoyo Azulito is a great spot for nature lovers and those looking for an off-the-beaten-path adventure.

-Boca de Yuma is celebrated for its fresh seafood and local cuisine.
-Here are some notable dining options:
+Boca de Yuma is known for its fresh seafood and tasty local dishes.
+Here are a few great places to eat during your visit:

 2. Hotel Restaurant Don Bienve